dotnetcore/CAP/README.md

 **In Business Logic Service**

-If your subscribe method is not in the Controller,then your subscribe class need to Inheritance `ICapSubscribe`:
+If your subscription method is not in the Controller,then your subscribe class need to implement `ICapSubscribe` interface:

 ```c#